[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 30

-A list of traces per session and metrics for CPU/memory consumption are displayed.
-Clicking a trace ID lets you check the agent's internal operations in detail.
+A list of traces per session and CPU/memory consumption metrics are displayed.
+Clicking on a trace ID lets you check the agent's internal operations in detail.

 31

-The span tree on the left shows in what order the agent called which tools.
-You can also check the latency and token count for each span, and the tool input/output is displayed on the right.
+The span tree on the left shows which tools the agent called in what order.
+You can check the latency and token count for each span, and the tool input/output is displayed on the right.

-In this example, you can even check the content of the document retrieved from the Knowledge Base.
-The trajectory at the bottom visualizes the flow of the agent's thinking → tool calls → response in a flowchart.
+In this example, you can even confirm the content of the documents retrieved from the Knowledge Base.
+The trajectory at the bottom visualizes the flow of agent thinking → tool calls → responses as a flowchart.

-In actual operation, you'd use this observability feature to identify where time is being spent for performance improvement, and to find unintended actions and review processes for continuous improvement.
+When actually operating, you use this observability feature to identify where time is being spent and improve performance, or find unintended actions and review processing for continuous improvement.
 Being able to visually see the processing is helpful for gaining insights.

 Bonus: Evaluate the Agent — Evaluations

-A mechanism to automatically evaluate the quality of the agent you've created is also available.
-You can configure it from "Evaluations" under "Evaluate" in the left menu.
+A mechanism for automatically evaluating the quality of the agent you built is also available.
+It can be configured from "Evaluations" under "Evaluations" in the left menu.

 32